 This began Emily’s career journey into the world of clinical research.
 Working for a small CRO allowed her to learn and experience hands-on most every role within a CRO.
 This provided her with end-to-end visibility of the entire drug development continuum and a comprehensive, intimate understanding of the inner workings of clinical research and all related roles and functions.
 This knowledge, experience, and expertise would take her far.

 Wearing it Well

 Emily’s journey of caring for patients and touching lives would lead her to PRA Health Sciences.
 PRA’s Biometrics department delivers world-class services for clients on a global scale, from development through to market.
 Biometrics is a team of professionals with specialized therapeutic expertise that helps clients design and collect clinical trial data, and helps them analyze and understand this data in order to make critical project decisions for both small- and large-scale clinical studies.
 Emily has been a trusted leader in the Biometrics organization and has served in a number of essential roles since 2013.
-She is currently a Senior Director in Biometrics, leading the Biometrics team’s digital and technology strategy in incorporating innovative, cutting-edge technology solutions in clinical trials.
+She is currently Executive Director in Biometrics, leading the Biometrics team’s digital and technology strategy in incorporating innovative, cutting-edge technology solutions in clinical trials.

 One thing about Emily—she’s always looking for the easy way to do things.